ShakyaRupasinghe4168/todo-dashboard-2024-q1-shakyarupasinghe4168/README.md

-Certainly!
-Here is the revised README content formatted as per your instructions:

----

 ## ToDo Dashboard

-### Overview

-This project is a ToDo Dashboard application that helps manage and track your tasks effectively.
-This README provides instructions on how to set up and run the project locally.

 ### Prerequisites
 - [Git]
 - [Node.js and npm]

-### Getting Started

 You can get the project by downloading the zip file or cloning the repository using Git.